dezoito/ollama-grid-search/README.md

 ## Features

 - Automatically fetches models from local or remote Ollama servers;
-- Iterates over different models and params to generate inferences;
+- Iterates over different models, prompts and parameters to generate inferences;
-- A/B test prompts on different models simultaneously;
+- A/B test different prompts on several models simultaneously;
 - Allows multiple iterations for each combination of parameters;
 - Makes synchronous inference calls to avoid spamming servers;
 - Optionally outputs inference parameters and response metadata (inference time, tokens and tokens/s);